tdt/docs/app/controllers/docs/5.6/introduction.md

 In short, if you have for example a CSV file with locations of parking lots, you can display them on a map with few clicks using our platform, and provide a JSON, XML, ... feed to end-users at the same time!

-You can try it out instantly by using our [pagodabox set-up](https://pagodabox.com/cafe/pietercolpaert/thedatatank) to have your own free instant datatank!